Accident & Sickness Insurance Benefits

 Members' Advantage Program

-The Members' Advantage Program (MAP) offers members an array of discounts through Union Savings, reduced membership in the Spencer Health Network, and mental wellness support through the LifeWorks platform.
+The Members' Advantage Program (MAP) offers members an array of discounts through Union Savings, a year's free membership with CultureBrew.Art for Equity’s BIPOC members, reduced membership in the Spencer Health Network and GoodLife Fitness, and mental wellness support through the LifeWorks platform.
 Learn more about your exclusive member discounts here.

 The health and safety of Equity members during the COVID-19 global pandemic continues is a paramount priority for Equity.
 The current COVID-19 Workplace Guidelines & Protocols (version 2) reflecting recent changes the work landscape in Canada is available for download.